-Lobelville is a blue-collar town, with 43.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Lobelville is generally considered to be a blue-collar town.
+43.54% of the Lobelville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lobelville is a city of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Lobelville who work in sales jobs (11.52%), management occupations (9.55%), and maintenance occupations (7.02%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lobelville is worth considering.